jdc338/jdc338/README.md

 - 👯 I’m looking to collaborate with **likeminded individuals who want to further their learning**

-- 🤖 Another big passion of mine is **digital assets and distributed ledger technology, having spent 2 years in this space**
+- 🤖 Another passion of mine is **digital assets and distributed ledger technology, having spent 2 years in this space**

 - 📫 How to reach me: **james.corfe@gmail.com**